pywugate/RotaryEncoder_Reward/README.md

 # RotaryEncoder_Reward
+#### Developer: WuPingYen a.k.a. 吳秉彥
+#### Period: during the time in Dr. Yu-Wei Wu's lab in IMB, Academia Sinica.

-### RotaryEncoder_Reward is an application for mouse behaviour experiment.
+RotaryEncoder_Reward is an application for mouse behaviour experiment.
+It was designed to study in central nervous system for head-fixed mouse.
+Please contact me via github if any question.

 ### IMPORTANT: The parametres may vary due to different devices.

 ### Devices used: